Keeps vs Hims: Which hair loss treatments are better?

 Hair loss is an issue that will touch most people’s lives at some point, even men who spend their middle-aged years with full heads of hair.
 As a result, many of our readers have written to us asking about hair loss treatments.
 Over the years, we’ve evaluated every major company in this space and every treatment that’s shown even a glimmer of hope, from medications and devices to complex surgeries.

-Our two favorite providers of treatments we recommend, by far, are Keeps and Hims.
+Two of the most prominent names in hair loss treatment are Keeps and Hims.
 So, we decided to create this analysis comparing Keeps vs Hims head-to-head across many factors and treatment options.
 How do they stack up?
 Who offers the best prices, and for what treatments?
 Which company and treatment will emerge as your solution?

 2024 Winner